-It is a great time to have a side hustle by renting out your RV – a secondary source of income that comes from a hobby turned profitable, or from a business idea, or from putting a resource you already own to work.
+It is a great time to have a side hustle by renting out your RV.
+Having a secondary source of income that comes from a hobby turned profitable, from a business idea, or from putting a resource you already own to work is pretty cool.

 Some great resources have sprung up on the web to help RV owners manage the rental of their rigs.
 Just like Airbnb or VRBO make it easy for people to rent out their homes, sites like RVShare and Outdoorsy give RV owners the tools they need to run a fun and profitable rental business.

 Of course, there are pros and cons to renting out any personal property.
 Some of these might be obvious while others may not, but with a little education, preparation, and planning, the cons can be managed so that the risks are far outweighed by the rewards.

 The Cons of Renting Out Your RV

 The biggest concern with loaning or renting any personal item to another person is that they will not take care of it as if it was their own.
 Or they will, which might just be worse.
 However, by putting a big deposit requirement in place and making the rules clear, owners can give their renters some incentive to return the vehicle in good condition.

 Here are some of the other cons or concerns potential rental owners may face.